Fast Facts

 Philanthropy

-• More than $57 million has been donated to the college over its lifetime from its alumni and friends.
+• Since its founding, more than $60 million has been contributed or pledged to the college from its alumni and friends.

 • The college embarked on a $10 million Pay It Forward scholarship campaign in 2018, to help reduce student debt load.